MarcusGastaldello/FRICOSIPY/docs/installation.md

     It is reccomended to move the model to a more suitable directory.

-**3.**    Create the conda environment.
-If you do not have *Miniconda* already installed, you must install it first (https://www.anaconda.com/download).
+**3.**    Create the conda environment using the designated packages in the requirements text file.

 ```python
 conda create --name <env> --file requirements.txt
 ```

+!!! note

+     If you do not have *Miniconda* already installed, you must install it first [(https://www.anaconda.com/download)](https://www.anaconda.com/download).

 Henceforth, when running the FRICOSIPY model you must always ensure this new conda environment is active: